 How to Calculate Shared Fault

-There isn’t a formula to measure shared fault.
-The determination depends on what the evidence says.
+There isn’t a formula for measuring shared fault.
+The determination depends on the evidence.
 If an officer showed up at the scene to investigate, they might have included details regarding the possible cause in their report.
 They can write a brief description of the events leading up to the accident based on the statements they receive from the drivers and witnesses.

 When an insurance company or defense attorney reviews the police report, they can decide if they believe the accident victim is partially responsible.
 It’s up to these parties to assign the percentage of fault they believe is accurate based on the facts of the case.